7 YouTube Title Mistakes That Are Killing Your CTR (And How to Fix Them)

 Mistake #5: Ignoring Mobile Viewers

-Most YouTube traffic is mobile.
+Most YouTube traffic is mobile; long titles get cut off.

 How to Fix It